armeentaeb/model-selection-over-posets/README.md

 - tennis_analysis: code for reproducing the real data analysis on partial ranking of tennis players
 - ranking_PISA: code for reproducing the real data analysis on total ranking of countries based on PISA scores
 - sachs_experiment: code and data files for reproducing the real data analysis on causal structure learning of protein expressions of sachs data

+**Contact Information**
+If you have any problems with the code, please feel free to contact me at ataeb@uw.edu